microsoftarchive/BatchAI/utilities/README.md

 __Numerical Parameters__

 Arguments:
-* parameterName: the name of the parameter.
+* parameter_name: the name of the parameter.
 Only capital letters and underscores are allowed.
 Required.
-* dataType: "INTEGER" or "REAL".
+* data_type: "INTEGER" or "REAL".
 If "INTEGER", all generated values will be rounded to the nearest integer.
 For "REAL", decimal values will be retained.
 Required.
 * start: the lowest value of this parameter (inclusive).
 Required.
 * end: the highest value of this parameter (inclusive).
 Required.
 * scale: "LINEAR" or "LOG" or "RANDOM_UNIFORM"; how values should be distributed in the range [start, end].
 Required.
-* numValues: num_values: the number of values to generate in the range.
+* num_values: num_values: the number of values to generate in the range.
         Required if performing grid search sweep and scale is "LOG".
 * step: step: the interval size between each parameter.
 Required if performing grid search sweep and scale is "LINEAR".